samAd0san/Akka-actors/src/main/scala/part2actors/README.md

 # Actor System
 - An ActorSystem in Akka is a container for actors, managing their lifecycle and providing the necessary infrastructure for their communication.
 Setting up an ActorSystem is the first step in using Akka actors.

+# Akka Supervisors:

+- In Akka, supervisors are responsible for overseeing the lifecycle of child actors.
+They monitor the health of their children and take appropriate actions when failures occur.
+This includes restarting failed actors, escalating failures to higher-level supervisors, or stopping the entire supervision hierarchy.

 # Actor
 An actor in Akka is a fundamental unit of computation that encapsulates state and behavior.
 Actors communicate with each other by sending and receiving messages asynchronously.
 Each actor processes one message at a time, ensuring thread safety without needing low-level concurrency tools like locks.